 When you’re ready to write…

 - Write out of order.
 You don’t need to write your introduction first and your conclusion last.
-You can fix transition sentences and weird phrases later (Editors note: I always write my introduction last!).
+You can fix transition sentences and weird phrases later.
+(Additionally, don’t be afraid to go back and change your intro at the end – sometimes your essay goes in a different direction.
+That’s ok!)

 - Write down ideas as they come to you.